 I scrubbed off what I could with a cleaning wipe first.
 Then, I wiped on some Murphy oil soap which left it gorgeous and gleaming.

-I perused several fall stencils with fall sayings on them and settled on one that suited me perfectly.
+I perused several stencils with fall sayings on them and settled on this one that suited me perfectly.
 Bright white paint seemed too harsh against the warm wood, so I used the leftover cream paint from this project.

 Using a large stenciling brush, I stippled on the paint over the autumn quote.
 I had to tape it in the center over the largest letters as there was no room on the sides.

 I stippled paint around the taped parts before carefully removing the tape and stenciling the remainder of the fall saying.
-When all was said and done, it looked perfect!

 To capture the colors of autumn in my fall leaves, I taped the stencil on and started in the center of the leaf with a darker green.

-I switched stencil brushes and stippled orange paint at the outer edges of the leaf, working my way in towards the green.
+Then, I switched stencil brushes and stippled orange paint at the outer edges of the leaf, working my way in towards the green.
 I overlapped the orange over the green a bit and that was it!

-You know what – I LOVED IT!
+You know what?
+I LOVED IT!

 I went all the way around the cabinet door, varying between leaf shapes and using different autumn colors of paint.